AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 As evaluation-time exceptions anyhow can occur, in simple cases step 2 might be left and step 1-4 be wrapped in one \c try statement.

-The exception object thrown by any \alibmod is of type \ref alib::lang::Exception.
+The exception object thrown by any \alibmod is of type \ref alib::exceptions::Exception.
 \note
   This class combines the advantages of two paradigms frequently discussed as alternative approaches to exception handling.
-  For more information and to fully leverage its use with this \alibmod, please consult the class's \alib{lang;Exception;documentation}.
+  For more information and to fully leverage its use with this \alibmod, please consult the class's \alib{exceptions;Exception;documentation}.

 \I{################################################################################################}